BangbooBot/Bot/README.md

 Hi, I’m @NathanMiguel, and I’m developing a bot to help me moderate my community, play music, and streamline some tasks using AI.

-This project is currently for my personal use, but I hope to monetize it in the future but keeping community side. 😄
+This project is currently for my personal use, but I hope to monetize it in the future to bring more features to community use. 😄

 # Awesome Bot Base